-Having examined the documents requested under the provisions of Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents1 (hereinafter 'Regulation (EC) No 1049/2001'), I have come to the conclusion that they may be partially disclosed.
-Some parts of the documents have been blanked out as their disclosure is prevented by exception to the right of access laid down in Article 4 of this Regulation.
+Having examined the documents requested under the provisions of Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents (hereinafter 'Regulation (EC) No 1049/2001'), we have come to the conclusion that the documents may be partially disclosed.
+Some parts of the documents have been redacted, as their disclosure is prevented by the exception to the right of access laid down in Article 4(1)(b) of this Regulation.